Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

-The following theorem present an achievable retrieval rate for the AWGN MAC. \begin{theorem} \textit{For the 2 servers AWGN MAC, the following PIR rate is achievable, } \end{theorem}
+The following theorem presents an achievable retrieval rate for the AWGN MAC. \begin{theorem} \textit{For the 2 servers AWGN MAC, the following PIR rate is achievable, } \end{theorem}

-The proof of Theorem \ref{the- retrieval rate for non-fading MAC} which is given bellow provides a simple and basic scheme for the PIR problem for the 2-servers Gaussian MAC which exploits the additive nature of the channel.
+The proof of Theorem \ref{the- retrieval rate for non-fading MAC}, given below, provides a simple and basic scheme for the PIR problem for the 2-servers Gaussian MAC by exploiting the additive nature of the channel.
 Under this scheme, the servers perform a simple task of computation and the user only performs single-user decoding.
-This is opposed to the separated solution for this problem (\cite{sun2017capacity}) where the user needs to send complex structured queries and jointly decode all answers.
-In addition, we would like to point out that the PIR achievable rate in this scheme does not depend on the number of messages $M$ (a similar observation was made also in \cite{banawan2019noisy} for the MAC-PIR).
+This is opposed to the separated solution for this problem (described in Section \ref{sec-An Achievable PIR scheme by separation}, using the result of \cite{sun2017capacity}) where the user needs to send complex structured queries and jointly decode all answers.
+In addition, we would like to point out that the PIR achievable rate in this scheme does not depend on the number of messages $M$ (a similar observation was made also in \cite{banawan2019noisy} for the MAC-PIR and in \cite{sun2018capacity}).

-To gain additional intuition on the above result, we compare it to the separation achievable rate in \eqref{equ-achievable PIR rate MAC using separation} which transforms the MAC into "bit-pipes" such that the user can decode the servers' answers separately (i.e., the user disregards the ability of the channel to compute the sum of the servers' answers) and performs the sum by himself.
+To gain additional insight on the above result, we compare it to the achievable rate of the separation scheme given in \eqref{equ-achievable PIR rate MAC using separation}.
+That scheme transforms the MAC into "bit-pipes" such that the user can decode the servers' answers separately.
+I.e., the user disregards the ability of the channel to compute the sum of the servers' answers, and performs the sum by himself.
+Thus, any retrieval rate, which is a function of the servers sum-rate, is \emph{constrained by the MAC capacity region}.
+In addition, the rate is also constrained by the capacity of the PIR scheme, $C_{PIR}$, which is upper bounded in this case by $\frac{2}{3}$ when setting $N=2$ and $M=2$.
+That is, the separation scheme's rate is strictly lower than the full sum-rate capacity of the MAC.

-The achievable PIR rate for this separation scheme is the \emph{sum of any pair of symmetric rates} located on the line $R_1=R_2$ inside the MAC capacity region \emph{times $C_{PIR}$} (see Figure \ref{fig-MAC_region}).
-This is due to the fact that both servers' answers are in $\mathbb{F}_p^L$ with equal number of messages, thus they should have equal rates and since we are restricted to the capacity of the PIR scheme.
-On the other hand, using the retrieval scheme suggested in Theorem \ref{the- retrieval rate for non-fading MAC}, where the user \emph{decodes only a function} of these answers, the achievable PIR rate can be considered as a point \emph{outside this capacity region}, on the same symmetric line.